Albuquerque Personal-Injury Lawyer Discusses 4 Common Oilfield Accidents

 The Bureau of Labor Statistics reveals a 100-percent growth in oilfield injuries since 2007.
 Furthermore, unstable gas lines and explosions can harm the surrounding environment and any people within those communities.

 If you were the victim of an oilrig accident, then you may be entitled to compensation to pay for lost income, hospital bills and other damages.
-An Albuquerque personal-injury attorney from the Law Office of Brian K. Branch can evaluate your case and handle the legal side of your claim.
+An Albuquerque personal-injury attorney from the Law Office of Brian K. Branch, PC can evaluate your case and handle the legal side of your claim.
 To learn more, call our office today at 505-207-4401.

 In the meantime, read on to learn about four common oilfield accidents: